ghempton/state_manager/README.md

 end
 ```

-States and events really just correspond to classes and methods of the state manager.

 ## Under the Hood

+As suggested in the above example, states and events really just correspond to classes and methods of the state manager.
+In fact, the `state` macro is really just syntactic sugar around defining a `StateManager::State` subclass to the current state--the root state manager is also a state.

-Under the hood, the `state_manager` macro makes an instance of a StateManager::Base subclass available through the "#{property}_manager" attribute on the resource.
+On the resource, the `state_manager` macro makes an instance of the specified `StateManager::Base` subclass available through the "#{property}_manager" attribute on the resource.
 The above examples of helper methods is essentially syntactic sugar on the following:

 ```ruby
 post = Post.new